astronomer/docs/learn/airflow-cohere.md

     This DAG consists of five tasks to make a simple MLOps pipeline.

     - The `get_ingredients` task fetches the list of ingredients that the user found in their pantry and wants to use in their recipe.
-The input `pantry_ingredients` param is provided via [Airflow params](airflow-params.md) when you run the DAG.
+The input `pantry_ingredients` param is provided by [Airflow params](airflow-params.md) when you run the DAG.
-    - The `get_countries` task retrieves the list of user-provided countries to get recipes from via [Airflow params](airflow-params.md).
+    - The `get_countries` task uses [Airflow params](airflow-params.md) to retrieve the list of user-provided countries to get recipes from.
     - The `get_a_recipe` task uses the [CohereHook](https://airflow.apache.org/docs/apache-airflow-providers-cohere/stable/_api/airflow/providers/cohere/hooks/cohere/index.html) to connect to the Cohere API and use the [`/generate` endpoint](https://docs.cohere.com/reference/generate) to get a tasty recipe suggestion based on the user's pantry ingredients and one of the countries they provided.
 This task is [dynamically mapped](dynamic-tasks.md) over the list of countries to generate one task instance per country.
 The recipes are saved as `.txt` files in the `include` folder.
     - The `get_embeddings` task is defined using the [CohereEmbeddingOperator](https://airflow.apache.org/docs/apache-airflow-providers-cohere/stable/operators/embedding.html) to generate vector embeddings of the recipes generated by the upstream `get_a_recipe` task.
 This task is dynamically mapped over the list of recipes to retrieve one set of embeddings per recipe.
 This pattern allows for efficient parallelization of the vector embedding generation.
     - The `plot_embeddings` task takes the embeddings created by the upstream task and performs dimensionality reduction using [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) to plot the embeddings in two dimensions.